 NTD Private Sessions

-An NTD session lasts about 45 minutes to an hour, and takes place where you are able to comfortably relax.
+An NTD session lasts between 45 minutes to an hour, and takes place where you are able to comfortably relax.
 This could be on your bed or a favorite napping spot in your living room.
 If you are calmed by certain instrumental music or sounds from nature, that can be part of what surrounds you.
-Electronics are muted, placed away from you, and I hang a small sign on the front door asking that your bell or knocker not be used.
-You remain fully dressed as I begin by cradling your feet in my hands, then move to your calves, tops of thighs, hip area, stomach, hands, arms, shoulder, head and continue back to your feet.
+Electronics are muted, placed away from you, and I hang a small sign on the door asking that your bell or knocker not be used.
+You remain fully dressed.
+I begin by cradling your feet in my hands, then move to your calves, tops of thighs, hip area, stomach, hands, arms, shoulder, head and continue back to your feet.